Netsukuku/netsukuku/README.md

     sudo ntkd -D -i eth0 -r -I -dd

-This will run netsukuku in restricted mode and share your internet connection.
+This will run netsukuku in restricted mode(Internet compatibility mode) and share your internet connection.

 (Netsukuku should be able to use any network interface you have, Even VPNs that emulate ethernet such as tinc.)